AlphaDreamers/docs/introduction/application_overview.md

     - Buyers and sellers can communicate directly through a **real-time chat feature**.
     - This enhances collaboration and allows users to discuss project details efficiently.

+8. **Check the Authenticity of the review on the Chain**
+   - Before making the purchasing and choosing the  service, user can copy the transaction ID of the review and services History on the chain Scanner

 ---

 ### **Blockchain Integration for Trust & Transparency**